 How to start a car when the fob battery is weak

-If this helps to start the car, you know there is something wrong with the key fob or its battery.
-You can also try using the second key, see if it makes any difference.
-If a battery in your key fob is bad, it can be replaced at your dealership.
+If this helps start the car, you know there is something wrong with the key fob or its battery.
+You can also try using the second key fob and see if it makes any difference.
+If the battery in your key fob is weak, your dealership can replace it for you.
+This article

 The brake lights don't work

 How does your car's security system know that the brake pedal is depressed?
 There is a brake light switch installed at the brake pedal.
 It does two things: it turns your brake lights on when you press the brake pedal and lets the security system know that the brakes are applied.
-If your brake lights don't work, the brake light switch and its circuit must be checked.
+If your brake lights don't work, the brake light switch and its electric circuit must be checked.
 In some cars, there is an indicator on the dash asking you to press the brake.
-If the indicator stays on even when you are pressing the brake, the brake switch is also a prime suspect.
+If the indicator stays on even when you are pressing the brake pedal, the brake switch is the suspect.
 Brake switch failures are very common.
-Read more about brake light switch.
+Read more about the brake light switch

 Symptoms of a weak battery

 The instrument lights start blinking and nothing happens.